roytang/blog/content/post/2022/08/iron-man-v1/index.md

 ### What's Next

 We're going in MCU order, so the next big series to tackle would be Incredible Hulk v1 starting from 1962!
-It's around 40 issues longer than Iron Man v1, hopefully I can cover it in about a month as well.
+It's around 40 issues longer than Iron Man v1, hopefully I can cover it in about a month as well, so I expect to do another one of these posts in about a month.
+Which is good because this post ended up way longer than I expected, given I really just wanted an excuse to post screenshots!

 The entire Iron Man v1 run was 336 issues on Marvel Unlimited.
 In addition to all the other comics I read during the past month, I'd reckon I read around 500-600 issues.
 That's not a bad rate; it comes to around 6000 issues a year, which makes me on track for completing the target in around 5 years or less!
-Although maybe I should consider making a spreadsheet or something to track all the ones I've already read lol.
-Also, this post ended up way longer than I expected, given I really just wanted an excuse to post screenshots!
+Also maybe I should consider making a spreadsheet or something to track all the ones I've already read lol.